 10- Use a Microtex needle

-Microtex needles are SUPER sharp and will pierce thorough multiple layers of fabric with ease!
+Microtex needles are SUPER sharp and will pierce through multiple layers of fabric with ease!
 I love to use them anytime I’m sewing a bag or working with multiple layers of fabric.

 They fit in your machine the same way that your regular sewing machine needles do.
 You can pick up a pack on Amazon by clicking HERE.